BAJAJ FINSERV DIRECT LIMITED

 National Savings Certificate (NSC)

-The government of India provides these investment options through post offices.
-This scheme provides fixed-income options with low risk while inclusion of tax benefits under Section 80C.
-This scheme is open in any nearby post office branch with a fixed maturity period of five years.
+The Government of India provides these investment options through post offices.
+This scheme offers fixed-income options with low risk, along with tax benefits under Section 80C.
+It can be opened at any nearby post office branch and has a fixed maturity period of five years.

-As the return rate is higher and has two types of certificates, investors can start from a minimum of ₹1,000 and get tax-saver benefits.
-For secured loans, banks and NBFCs accept this scheme certificate as collateral with the possibility of adding a nominee to the joint account.
+As the return rate is higher and the scheme is backed by sovereign guarantee, investors can start with a minimum of ₹1,000.
+For secured loans, banks and NBFCs accept this scheme certificate as collateral, and it also allows the addition of a nominee to a joint account.

 Sukanya Samriddhi Yojana (SSY)

-The SSY scheme is primarily designed for girls and can be opened at any nearby post office or bank branch.
+The SSY scheme is primarily designed for the girl child and can be opened at any nearby post office or bank branch.
 It is available for girls under the age of 10, with a minimum deposit of ₹250.
 The government sets the interest rates on a quarterly basis.

-The scheme has a maturity period of 5 years and qualifies for tax deductions under Section 80C.
-Offering higher interest rates and a maximum limit of up to ₹1.5 Lakhs, compound interest is added annually.
-It provides efficient funds for girls’ education and marriage.
+The scheme has a maturity period linked to 21 years from the date of account opening and qualifies for tax deductions under Section 80C.
+Offering higher interest rates and a maximum contribution limit of up to ₹1.5 Lakhs, the plan includes compound interest added annually.

 ULIPs involve investing the premium in debt or money market instruments, government securities, or bonds.
-This option consists of lower risk factors and is suitable for investors willing to seek higher returns while lowering risks.
-ULIPs offer stable income while preserving funds and offering good returns.
+This option comes with low risk factors and is suitable for investors who aim to preserve their capital while earning stable returns.

 Series I Savings Bonds